CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list either all tasks, incomplete tasks, completed tasks, task with specific start date or task with specific priority
-2. Taskell shows a list of tasks accordingly
+2. Taskell shows a list of tasks accordingly<br>
 Use case ends

 **Extensions**